Skip to main content

 It is to be noted that there is no fixed timeline for the entire DVV process.
 However, during the DVV clarification stage, the institutions are expected to respond with clarity within the stipulated time set by the DVV team.

-As a final step, the NAAC will reassess the submitted data and depending on the extent of the deviation and arrive at a pre-qualifier score.
+As a final step, the NAAC will reassess the submitted data and depending on the extent of the deviation arrive at a pre-qualifier score.
 The minimum pre-qualifier score that is set to qualify for the SSR is 30%.

 Institutes that secure a minimum 30% pre-qualifier score based on the quantitative metrics will only qualify for onsite peer review/ assessment.

 Those with less than 30% have to re-apply for the A&A process through the IIQA.
-This means they have to apply afresh from the start and pay all fees all over again, but on one condition.
+This means they have to apply afresh from the start and pay all fees all over again but on one condition.
 They would be eligible to apply after 6 months from the date of declaration about the prequalification.

 Therefore based on the DVV score, the NAAC team would decide on any of the following: